Dog Food: What NOT to Feed

 Currently, I have two Great Danes, and they’re the first dogs I’ve ever had living in my home on a full time basis.
 I’m retired, so I’m home with the two furkids just about 24/7.
 It’s been very easy for me to spoil the pooches, especially when it comes to dog food.
 Of course, their main source of nutrition is an actual commercial dog food, but they really prefer human food, as do many canines.
 Hamlet and Grendel will eat just about anything that’s remotely edible, with Grendel’s being the worse culprit.
 Hamlet will occasionally turn something down, but Grendel never does.
 For example, I was grating some raw zucchini the other night, and G-dog begged for some.
 I thought for sure once he tasted it, he’d spit it out, but he didn’t.
 In fact, he loved it and begged for more.

 Foods that are good for humans and other animals don’t always make good dog food.
 Some are actually toxic for dogs, and a few can even be fatal.
+I got the following information from my veterinarian, a man with 50 years of experience as a licensed vet.
 That being said, from my personal experience, I think some dogs can devour practically anything without any negative consequences.
 Just to be on the safe side, however, take a look at the foods below that do not make good dog food!

 Apples can be great treats for your dog, but make sure it doesn’t eat the seeds.
 Apple seeds contain a type of cyanide called “amygdlin,” and as you know, cyanide is powerful poison.
 If your pup has kidney damage, don’t give it apples at all.
 The phosphorus and other minerals in the apple flesh won’t be good for a dog with kidney disease.
 When feeding apples to a healthy dog, be sure to slice the fruits first and remove all the seeds.